 Most blog posts I read told me I would need a full 2 weeks to see the whole country.
 We only had 5 days and wished we could have stayed longer.
 But don’t fret, I’m sharing all the details you need to know on how to spend a week in Costa Rica.

-We flew in on Sunday and flew out on Friday and since the airport is a 3-hour drive away from the beach, you lose a half day on both ends.
-Technically speaking, we only had 4 full days in Manuel Antonio.
-Below you’ll find our busy itinerary with detail on where we stayed, where we dined and what we loved about this country!
+We flew in on Sunday and flew out on Friday.
+The airport is a 3-hour drive away from the beach so you lose a half day on both ends.
+Technically, we only had 4 full days in Manuel Antonio.

 We caught an extremely early flight from Chicago to San Jose with a layover in Ft.
 Lauderdale.
 Once we landed and cleared customs we opted to take a cab to Manuel Antonio.
 The drive is almost 3 hours and the taxi cost us $160 each direction after tip.
 Your other options include renting a car (which we knew we wouldn’t need it once we got into town) or taking the bus (definitely the more budget friendly option but this adds another hour and half to the drive with all of the stops.)
 While we do like to watch our spending, having the privacy and space of a taxi for just the two of us was definitely worth the money.

 Once we got into the town of Manuel Antonio, which is a small area of the larger city of Quepos, we didn’t need a car to get around.
 Majority of the bars/restaurants, the beach and the national park itself are all walking distance – no more than 20 minutes.
 If walking isn’t your thing you can take a bus up and down the main strip for less than a dollar a ride.